-- 1. The Community Services Officer or Coordinator will confirm the client wishes to re-enter the service.
-The Community Services Officer Coordinator will establish whether the potential client requires the use of an advocate or interpreter. - 2.
-The client will be notified if the service is unable to meet their needs or expectations. - 3.
-The client will be referred to another service if requested, or if deemed appropriate with "duty of care" responsibilities
+- 1. Meals on Wheels will confirm the client wishes to re-enter the service.
+Meals on Wheels will establish whether the potential client requires the use of an advocate or interpreter. - 2.
+The client will be notified if the service is unable to meet their needs or expectations.